-The department of Music offers three concentrations under the Master of Music degree.
+The Department of Music offers two concentrations under the Master of Music degree.
 Individualized programs, personalized mentoring by faculty, and small classes allow for exceptional learning opportunities.
 In addition to the normal Fall/Spring schedule, a program of course offerings has been instituted which allow a student to complete the Master of Music degree in three summers and without full-time residence during the academic year.
 Courses are offered on a rotation basis.
+Ensembles and private lessons may not always be offered during the summer.

-Music (M.Mu.)
+MUSIC (M.M.)
 (32-33 semester hours)